-All students are required to be in the field the equivalent of 2 full (usually 8-hour) agency work days/week per semester in the Generalist, or first year, and the equivalent of 3 full (usually 8-hour) agency work days per week/per semester in the Advanced Specialization, or second year.
-Advanced Standing students are in the field the equivalent of 3 full (usually 8-hour) agency work days per week/per semester throughout the field placement.
-Part-time students may elect to carry out 2 days/week throughout their first- and second-year field placements ending at the end of June in the first year, and beginning in early August in the second year.
+All students are required to be in the field the equivalent of 2 full (usually 8-hour) agency workdays/ week, per semester in the Generalist, or first year, and the equivalent of 3 full (usually 8-hour) agency workdays/week, per semester in the Advanced Specialization, or second year.
+Advanced Standing students are in the field the equivalent of 3 full (usually 8-hour) agency workdays/week, per semester throughout the field placement.
+Part-time students may elect to carry out 2 days/week throughout their first- and second-year field placements ending at the end of June in the first year and beginning in early August in the second year.